 We don’t think of imagination the way that we should.
 The word is often only associated with children, artists and daydreamers, but in reality, imagination is an integral part of almost every action and decision that we make.
 Simply put, imagination is a person’s ability to create scenarios in his or her head: this can include everything from planning a grocery list, to honing a golf swing, to having religious hallucinations.
 And while imagination has positive connotations, it can also lead to decreased productivity and cooperation, or worse, the continuous reliving of past trauma.The human brain is remarkable in its ability to imagine—it can imagine complex possible futures, fantasy worlds, or tasty meals.
 We can use our imaginations to make us relaxed or anxious.
 We can imagine what the world might be, and construct elaborate plans.
 People have been fascinated with the machination of the human brain and its ability to imagine for centuries.
 There are books on creativity, dreams, memory, and the mind in general, but how exactly do we create those scenes in our head?
 With chapters ranging from hallucination and imaginary friends to how imagination can make you happier and more productive, Jim Davies' Imagination will help us explore the full potential of our own mind.

 Jim Davies is a professor at the Institute of Cognitive Science at Carleton University.
 He is the director of the Science of Imagination Laboratory and the co-author on two editions of The GNU Scientific Library Reference Manual.
-He is the author of Riveted: The Science of Why Jokes Make Us Laugh, Movies Make Us Cry, and Religion Makes Us Feel One with the Universe.
-He lives in Minnesota.
+He is the author of Riveted and Imagination: The Science of Your Mind’s Greatest Power, also available from Pegasus Books.
+He lives in Ottawa, Canada.

 "A spirited overview of one of neuroscience’s most complex topics.
 Davies’s knack for translating the abstract into the tangible—while also doing justice to the original ideas—will make this scientific take on imagination appealing to generalists and specialists alike."